MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/create-custom-controls-using-pcf.md

    - Option 1: Install Visual Studio 2017 or later
    - Option 2: Install .NET Core 2.2 SDK and install Visual Studio Code
 - Install Microsoft CLI using the steps below:
-    1. Create a directory on your machine, called something like `c:\pac`
+    1. Create a directory on your machine, something like `c:\pac`
-    2. Open the command line interface as `adminitrator` and navigate to the directory that you created above `Cd c:\pac`
+    2. Open the Developer Command Prompt for VS 2017 and navigate to the directory that you created above `Cd c:\pac`
     3. Run the below command
  `powershell Invoke-Command -ScriptBlock ([scriptblock]::Create(((New-Object System.Net.WebClient).DownloadString('https://powerappsclipreview.blob.core.windows.net/install/InstallPowerAppsCLI.ps1'))))`